 The following changes therefore will need to happen:

-• Parents and carers will need to physically distance from each other and from staff when dropping off and collecting their children and to limit drop off and collection to one parent or carer per household.
+- Parents and carers will need to physically distance from each other and from staff when dropping off and collecting their children.

-• Children will be kept in smaller groups each day with up to two staff members per group.
-Capacity of each group will only change if the government guidance allows it and we feel it is safe to do so
+- Children will be kept in groups of no more than 24 each day with up to two staff members per group.
+Children can now mix with other groups throughout the day providing it is done so outside.

-• Groups will be decided on a ‘first through the door’ system each day, once the child has been signed in with us
+- Groups will be decided on a ‘first through the door’ system each day, once the child has been signed in.

 c).
 Personal Protective Equipment (PPE)